EverlastingBugstopper/binary-install/README.md

+> This project has been archived.
+If you would like to claim ownership of the [`binary-install`](https://www.npmjs.com/package/binary-install) package on npm, please email me at `npm@averyharnish.com`.

 # 🦀 `binary-install` monorepo

 This repository contains two JavaScript packages orchestrated by Lerna, located in `./packages`, and an example Rust binary in `./example-binary`.